eellak/easyappointments/README.md

 * Translated user interface.
 * User community support.

+### GFOSS Adjustments

+* We added a new css file to change the appearence of the interface.
+* We added the capability to automatically generate a jitsi link if the location field at the service form is empty, stored in the database and send it by email to the user.

 ## Setup

 To clone and run this application, you'll need [Git](https://git-scm.com), [Node.js](https://nodejs.org/en/download/) (which comes with [npm](http://npmjs.com)) and [Composer](https://getcomposer.org) installed on your computer.
 From your command line: